 Is it possible to get derogatory marks removed from your credit report?

-Yes, it is possible to have derogatory items removed from your credit report before they naturally age off.
-Credit bureaus may not list any information that is not accurate, fair, or unverified.
+Yes, it is possible to have them removed before they naturally age off.
+By law, credit reporting agencies may not list any information that is not accurate, fair, or unverified.

 That’s why it’s so important to review your credit reports and make sure all the information is correct.
 If it’s not, you may dispute each one you disagree with.